cosmicflame/modern-web-framework/README.md

 Why
 ===

-* I'm teaching my finance to code at the moment.
+* I'm teaching my fiancé to code at the moment.
 I want her to learn how to do it right, but setting up all this boilerplate is hard and annoying.
 I want to give her a good starting point so she can focus on building something cool and shiny right now rather than having to configure require.js first.
 * I use this stuff at work all the time but have never had a go at setting it up from scratch.
 I wanted to learn more...